rewrihitesh/wikipedia-search-engine/README.md

 The mini project involves building a search engine on the Wikipedia Data Dump without using any external index.
 For this project, I use the data dump of size ~54 GB.
 The search results return in real time.
 Multi-word and multi-field search on Wikipedia Corpus is implemented.

-You also need to rank the documents and display only the top 10 most relevant documents.
+I also wrote a page ranking algorithm to show you to show you top "k" document.

 #### Key challenge